kroshu/kuka_drivers/doc/wiki/iiQKA_EAC.md

 - `impedance_controller_name`: The name of the controller (string) that controls the `stiffness` and `damping` interfaces of the robot.
 It can't be changed in active state.
 - `torque_controller_name`: The name of the controller (string) that controls the `effort` interface of the robot.
 It can't be changed in active state.

+#### IP Configuration
+The IP address of the client machine and robot controller must be provided as a launch argument.
+For further information see section [launch arguments](#launch-arguments).

 ### Usage

 #### Starting the driver